sktedro/chord_recognizer/README.md

 # Warning

 This project may never be finished.
+I am thinking of abandoning it and trying it in python (maybe without the GUI), since JS is really not suitable for this.

 # Brief